ryanhe312/neural_renderer/README.md

+# Update

+In higher version torch , that AT_CHECK function is changed to TORCH_CHECK.
+For more details, see https://github.com/daniilidis-group/neural_renderer/issues/87.

 # Neural 3D Mesh Renderer (CVPR 2018)

 This repo contains a PyTorch implementation of the paper [Neural 3D Mesh Renderer](http://hiroharu-kato.com/projects_en/neural_renderer.html) by Hiroharu Kato, Yoshitaka Ushiku, and Tatsuya Harada.